-We list the assembly intructions up front for your convenience; however, you should read the entire owners manual before riding your ElliptiGO® bicycle for the first time.
-These instructions apply to the ElliptiGO MSUB and RSUB models.
-Video instructions are available in the "Getting Started" section at www.elliptigo.com/support.
+We list the assembly intructions up front for your convenience, however, you should read the entire owners manual before riding your ElliptiGO® bicycle for the first time.
+Please follow the below instructions to assemble your ElliptiGO bicycle.

 Step 1: Remove the Packaging Materials